Tuvia Tenenbom, Artistic Director

-Tuvia was named "Founder of a new form of Jewish theater" by the French Le Monde, "Founder of The Theater of Catastrophe" by the German Die Zeit, and "The New Jew" by the Israeli Maariv.
-Tuvia joined Prof. Harold Bloom for the title "Best minds in America" by Die Zeit, and was named "Free artist who fights for truth & tolerance" by the Belgian Le Vif L’Express and "One of the most iconoclastic and innovative of contemporary dramatists" by the Italian Corriere Della Sera.
-Critic D.J.R.
-Bruckner. reviewing for The New York Times, described Tuvia’s theatrical work "irresistibly fascinating, seductive and engaging," and Alisa Solomon, writing for the Village Voice, called it "theater of integrity, inquiry and chutzpah.”
-Select Criticism of Tuvia's past and present works follows:
+Tuvia was named "founder of a new form of Jewish theater" by the French Le Monde, "founder of The Theater of Catastrophe" by the German Die Zeit, "a New Jew" by the Israeli Maariv, "free artist who fights for truth and tolerance" by the Belgian Le Vif L'Express, and "one of the most iconoclastic and innovative of contemporary dramatists" by the Italian Corriere Della Sera.
+Critic D. J .R.
+Bruckner. reviewing for the New York Times, described Tuvia's theatrical work "irresistibly fascinating," and Alisa Solomon, writing for the Village Voice, called it "theater of integrity, inquiry, and chutzpah."

-Select Criticism
+Select Criticism:

 "One of the most iconoclastic and innovative of contemporary dramatists."
 Corriere Della Sera (Italy)